lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     :name: portal_tut01_step02c
     :alt: A screenshot of the default results view for the SSObject table query.

-    The default results view for the retrived subset of 123854 random ``SSObjects``.
+    The default results view for the retrived subset of 136,134 random ``SSObjects``.

 2.8.
-In the plot panel, click on the "Settings" icon at upper right (the double gears) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``gH - rH`` and "Y" be ``iH - zH``.
+In the plot panel, click on the "Settings" icon at upper right (the double gears) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``g_H - r_H`` and "Y" be ``i_H - z_H``.
 Set the "Color Scale" to Earth.
+The examination of the entries in the table on the right-hand side suggests that most of the g-r colors hover between 0 and 1.5, while the i-z colors hover between -2 and 1.
+To see the distribution of colors in more detail, when you are selecting the "Plot Parameters" you need to restrict the range of X and Y on the plot, such that 0.0 < x < 1.5 and -2 < Y < 1.0.
+Do this by clicking on the "Chart Options" arrow, and entering the respective X Min, X Max, Y Min and Y Max values as in the screenshot below.

 .. figure:: /_static/portal_tut01_step02d.png
     :width: 400